jkafka/jkafka.github.io/index.md

 title: "About"
 ---

-I'm a postdoctoral researcher at the University of Washington focused dedicated to conducting applied violence prevention resaerch.
+I'm a postdoctoral researcher at the University of Washington.
+I conduct applied violence prevention resaerch.